Barge traffic moves after another Mississippi River snarl

 As of Thursday morning, some 50 vessels remained backed up in the channel, waiting for their turn to pass.

-Barge operators typically haul some $180 billion in goods annually, and the Mississippi River is their main artery with some 566 million tons (513.5 million tonnes) of freight going up and down the inland waterway each year, according to the American Waterways Operators, a national trade association representing tugboats, tow boats and barges.
+Barge operators typically haul some $180 billion in goods annually, and the Mississippi River is their main artery with some 566 million tons ( 5 13.5 millions tonnes) of freight going up and down the inland waterway each year, according to the American Waterways Operators, a national trade association representing tugboats, tow boats and barges.

 The drought's effect on the river has caused logistical and financial woes for the barge industry.